Agent Skills

 Unknown frontmatter keys (for example Anthropic's allowed-tools: or Gemini's disabled:) are tolerated and ignored, so cross-vendor skills validate without edits.

-Skills are disabled by default.
-Enable them via config or an environment variable:
+Skills are enabled by default.
+To turn them off (or back on) use the config file, the config set command, or an environment variable:

 # .infer/config.yaml (project) or ~/.infer/config.yaml (user)